a scanner review 3 years in the making!

 Another room held contemporary and modern photographer, more surrealist art than my own preference.
 The works of Xing Danwen were interesting pieces.

-After getting back to the hostel, we recieved a phone call from the fine art students who were staying in soho.
+After getting back to the hostel, we received a phone call from the fine art students who were staying in soho.
 After a quick freshen up, three of us made our way into London on the tube to meet up with them.

 We had a good time in the local bars.
 Was a really nice way to end the visit.